golamrabbiazad/jomma-ltd/jomma-java-server/README.md

 ]
 ```

-- transaction_id will auto generated.
+- transaction_id will auto-generated.
-- user_id is default to 1.
+- user_id is defaulted to 1.
 - created_on is generated with LocalDateTime API.

 ### For Build the project